 The Airspeeder design is based on the 1960s British Formula One race cars.
 Alauda is pioneering the future of racing motorsport with the Airspeeder, whose main goal is to accelerate the development of electric flying aircraft by placing them in a competitive environment.
 The first ever coupé of the sky.

-The Alauda Airspeeder Mk4 is a full scale crewed racing eVTOL aircraft and is the final design for their production aircraft.
-It has a racing speed of 130km/h (81 mph), a maximum speed of 250 km/h (155 mph), a flight time of 10 minutes and a maximum takeoff weight of 250 kg (551 lbs).
+The Alauda Airspeeder Mk4 is a full scale racing eVTOL aircraft.
+The aircraft has a racing speed of 130km/h (81 mph), a maximum speed of 250 km/h (155 mph), a flight time of 10 minutes and a maximum takeoff weight of 250 kg (551 lbs).
 The Airspeeder Mk4 is highly stylized modern streamlined version of a Formula One racing car from the 1960s.

 Many of the paint schemes for the Mk4 are very contemporary, have bright colors and have two-tone racing stripes.
 The Mk4 has eight propellers powered by eight electric motors.
 The aircraft has been designed to race against other flying eVTOL Airspeeder pilots and will have ground crews to change out batteries during the air races.
 The air races alone will be very exciting due races being in exotic locations, the types of obstacles found at the racing locations and pitstops will be included during the race.
 These things combined, including never before eVTOL racing, will increase the suspense of seeing which pilot will cross over the finish line first.

 From a few of the pictures being released, the front of the fuselage has an vertically-wide opened-mouth type design, similar to front oval shape of 1960s Formula One racing cars, except the Airspeeder Mk4's design is about twice a high, vertically.
 While the front opening in the aircraft has a very menacing and rétrograde look, the opening is functional is an air intake to cool the onboard batteries.